explosion/projects/README.md

 # Example projects

-This repo will contain example projects for various NLP tasks, including scripts, benchmarks and datasets created with [Prodigy](https://prodi.gy).
+This repo will contain example projects for various NLP tasks, including scripts, benchmarks, results and datasets created with [Prodigy](https://prodi.gy).

 ## 💝 Projects